Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Uniqueness of Virtual Resolutions

+In this section we characterize a class of \emph{virtual resolutions}, as defined by Berkesch, Erman, and Smith, for graded modules over the Cox ring $S$ of a product of projective spaces $\PP\nn$\!, which consist only of certain twists depending on the dimension vector $\nn$.
+We will prove in Theorem~\ref{thm:uniqueness} that such virtual resolutions are unique up to isomorphism of complexes.
+In particular, Proposition~\ref{prop:free-monad} uses the Fourier--Mukai transform from \cite[Thm.~2.9]{BES20} to construct a \emph{free monad} for $M$\!, which will be a virtual resolution of this form when $M$ is $\zero$-regular.
+In Section~\ref{sec:reg-to-qlin} we will use our uniqueness theorem to prove that this virtual resolution is isomorphic to the minimal free resolution of the truncation $M_{\geq\dd}$.

-Let $X$ be a smooth projective toric variety with $\Pic(X)$-graded Cox ring $S$ and irrelevant ideal $B$.
-Consider a graded $S$-module $M$.
-While a minimal free resolution $F_\b$ of $M$ can be easily computed using Gr\"obner methods, it does not always provide a faithful reflection of the geometry of $X$.
-For example, when the Picard rank of $X$ is greater than one, the length of $F_\b$ may exceed $\dim X$.
+While a minimal free resolution $F_\b$ of an $S$-module $M$ can be easily computed using Gr\"obner methods whenever $S$ is the Cox ring of a smooth projective toric variety $X$\!, the complex $F_\b$ does not provide a faithful reflection of the geometry of $\shM$ even in the case $X = \PP\nn$\!.
+For example, when the Picard rank of $X$ is greater than one, the length of $F_\b$ generally exceeds $\dim X$\!.
 To bridge this gap, Berkesch, Erman, and Smith introduced \emph{virtual resolutions} in \cite{BES20}.

-\begin{definition} A $\Pic(X)$-graded complex of free $S$-modules $F_\b$ is a \emph{virtual resolution} of $M$ if the complex $\tilde F_\b$ of locally free sheaves on $X$ is a resolution of the sheaf $\shM$. \end{definition}
+\begin{definition} A $\Pic(X)$-graded complex of free $S$-modules $G_\b$ is a \emph{virtual resolution} of the module $M$ if the complex $\tilde G_\b$ of locally free sheaves on $X$ is a resolution of the sheaf $\shM$\!. \end{definition}

-Despite more faithfully capturing the geometry of $X$, virtual resolutions are often less rigid than minimal free resolutions.
-For example, a module $M$ generally has many non-isomorphic virtual resolutions.
-In this section we consider virtual resolutions containing no degree 0 maps, which we show are closely related to minimal free resolutions.
-This additional structure is crucial to our work in Section~\ref{sec:linear-trun}.

-Virtual resolutions will also appear in our proof of Theorem~\ref{main-thm-reg}.
-Inspired by the work of Berkesch, Erman, and Smith, we use a Fourier-Mukai construction to give a virtual resolution of $M$ whose Betti numbers are computable in terms of certain cohomology groups.
-In Section~\ref{sec:reg-to-qlin} we then relate this virtual resolution to the minimal resolution of $M_{\geq\dd}$.

-\begin{remark} When $X = \PP\nn$, Berkesch, Erman, and Smith constructed virtual resolutions of length at most $\dim\PP\nn$.
-Note that since $\shM = \shM_{\geq\dd}$, a free resolution of $M_{\geq\dd}$ is automatically a virtual resolution of $M$.
-In Section~\ref{sec:reg-to-qlin} we use this fact to give an alternative construction of short virtual resolutions on $\PP\nn$. \end{remark}